rubyworks/yaml_command/README.md

 ## Installation

-### Ruby
+### Ruby Interpreter

-The `yaml` command is a Ruby script, so you will need a Ruby interpretor installed on your system.
+The `yaml` command is a Ruby script, so you will need a Ruby interpreter installed on your system.
-There are a few of these now, such as Rubinus, JRuby and the original MRI.
-The later is the typical choice, and usually can be installed via your operating system'ss package manager.
-For example, on dpkg systems like Ubunutu, you can type in a shell console:
+There are a few of these now, such as Rubinius, JRuby and the original MRI.
+The later is the typical choice, and usually can be installed via your operating system's package manager.
+For example, on dpkg-based systems like Ubuntu, you can type in a shell console:

     $ apt-get install ruby

 ### Using RubyGems

-With Ruby installed, the easist way to install Ruby libraries is using RubyGems.
-To install just type:
+With Ruby installed, the easiest way to install a Ruby library is via RubyGems.
+To install YAML Command just type:

     $ gem install yaml_command